Moïse Adiléhou: Club career

 Adiléhou made his professional debut for Slovan Bratislava against Spartak Myjava on 27 February 2016.

 On 1 September 2020, Adiléhou joined Eerste Divisie club NAC Breda.
 His contract was not extended after the 2021–22 season, effectively making him a free agent.

 Adiléhou signed a one-year contract with an option for an additional year with Azerbaijan Premier League club Zira on 4 August 2022.

+On 20 June 2023, Adiléhou signed for the Israeli Premier League club Maccabi Petah Tikva.
+On 30 May 2024, he won his first title with the club, Israel State Cup, after beating Hapoel Be'er Sheva 1–0 in the final.

+On 25 June 2024, Adiléhou signed a three-year contract with Laval.

 International career

-Adiléhou was born in France and is of Beninese descent.
-He debuted for the Benin national football team in a friendly 1–0 loss with Mauritania on 25 March 2017.
+Adiléhou was born in France and is Beninese by descent.
+He debuted for the Benin national team in a friendly 1–0 loss with Mauritania on 25 March 2017.